 Sear the bird in some hot olive oil on all sides and then let it cook over low heat under a lid.
 Put it in a hot oven at 400°F (200°C) for about 12 to 15 minutes, depending on how large the quails are.

-Love quail?
 Then also check out another quail recipe of mine: quail legs with white beans, salted butter and whisky!
 Or how about my quail legs in a lentil stew?

 Quail with grapes or cailles aux raisins, a classic French recipe!